 Why women are more commonly afflicted with thyroid problems than men is not entirely understood, but it could have something to do with the intense hormonal changes that many women go through during their lifetime.

-The thyroid produces the thyroid hormone that makes its way throughout the entire body, impacting many of your bodily processes — this does not exclude reproductive function.
+The thyroid produces hormones that make their way throughout the entire body, impacting many of your bodily processes.
+Even reproductive function is affected by thyroid hormones!
 In fact, the thyroid and reproductive cells regularly interact.
 This could mean that during periods of hormonal unrest, such as pregnancy and menopause, the thyroid is compensating for the intense hormonal changes and, sometimes, it can’t keep up.

 Your body works in amazing ways, though, and most often knows how to pick up where another organ left off!
 This is the case for the pituitary gland.
 When the thyroid isn’t producing enough thyroid hormone, the pituitary gland sends thyroid-stimulating hormones (TSH) so it knows to produce more.
 Similarly, when it’s producing too much, the pituitary gland sends less TSH to even it out.

 In individuals with a thyroid condition, the thyroid will either produce too much or not enough thyroid hormone, causing irregular energy levels and weight changes, among other symptoms.
 This can be the result of either hypothyroidism or hyperthyroidism.

 There are two types of thyroid disease; hypothyroidism and hyperthyroidism.
 While these disorders affect the body in opposite ways, they can occur out of similar causes, including:

 - Family history has a strong impact on thyroid health, so it’s important to monitor your own if you know multiple family members who have struggled with thyroid problems.

 - Autoimmune disorders occur when the immune system mistakes healthy cells for invaders.
 They can cause an over or underproduction of thyroid hormone.